 Performance is one of the important factors in maintaining the company's existence.
-Performance is the level of success to realize the company 56 oals.
+Performance is the level of success to realize the company's goals.
 Therefore, performance measurement is very important for the purpose of achieving successful business processes.
-In the context of the halal supply chain, its performance must be assessed in 59 ms of its efficiency and effectiveness in protecting the integrity and robustness of the halal supply chain.
-Several methods are used to measure supply chain management performance, namely the b29 ccd scorecard, data envelopment analysis, and SCOR.
-Organizational 40 formance refers to how well an organization achieves its market-oriented goals as well as its financial goals (Choi et al., 2018; Khan et al., 2018; Para-González et al., 2018).
+In the context of the halal supply chain, its performance must be assessed in terms of its efficiency and effectiveness in protecting the integrity and robustness of the halal supply chain.
+Several methods are used to measure supply chain management performance, namely the balanced scorecard, data envelopment analysis, and SCOR.
+Organizational performance refers to how well an organization achieves its market-oriented goals as well as its financial goals (Choi et al., 2018; Khan et al., 2018; Para-González et al., 2018).
 The short-term goals of SCM are: mainly to increase productivity and reduce inventory and cycle times, while the long-term goals are to increase market share and profits for all supply chain members (Li et al., 2006).
 Financial metrics have served as a tool for comparing organizations and evaluating organizational behavior over time.
 Any organization's initiatives, including supply chain management, should ultimately lead to improved organizational performance.
-Some previous studies have measured organizational performance using financial and market share growth, and overall competitive position (Jing, Fenwick Feng and Avery, 2008; Khan et al., 2018; Mills & Smith, 2011; Ullah, 2019).
+Some previous studies have measured organizational performance using financial and market criteria, including return on investment (ROI), market share, the profit margin on sales, ROI growth, sales growth, market share growth, and overall competitive position (Jing, Fenwick Feng and Avery, 2008; Khan et al., 2018; Mills & Smith, 2011; Ullah, 2019).
 In line with the above literature, the same items will be adopted to measure organizational performance in this study.
 In connection with this research, the following hypotheses were developed: